 2. Add your social streams.

-I see too numerous slide decks and company cards that fail to list the individual’s social media accounts.
+I see too numerous slide decks and company cards that fail to list the individual’s social media accounts like lotto social.
 Be sure to include your username on slides and company cards but only include streams where you engage regularly and want people to link.

 3. Include security.